 The information reported in the tables is derived from other worksheets.
-The total gross capex in the table is in accordance with the annual audited Statutory and Regulatory Financial Statements as well as Ausgrid's Cost Allocation Methodology (CAM).
-Ausgrid prepares Standard Control Services Annual Regulatory Statements for the AER which comply with Australian Accounting Standards and the Regulatory Information Requirements Guidelines for the NSW Electricity Distributors.
+The total gross capex in the table is in accordance with the annual audited Statutory Statements and Ausgrid's Cost Allocation Methodology (CAM).
+Ausgrid prepares information in the Category Analysis RIN for the AER which comply with Australian Accounting Standards and the Regulatory Information Requirements Guidelines for the NSW Electricity Distributors.
 These are independently audited and reviewed each year before reporting separately to the AER.
-The Regulatory Financial Statements include Standard Control Services (Distribution) and Standard Control Services (Transmission).